in marine conservation

-So, if you’re looking for an adventure, and a way to help the ocean, then explore Sea Fans today.
-Or if you need some more advice, read our thoughts on how to choose the right marine conservation project for you.
-You never know where you may end up.
+If you need some more advice, read our thoughts on how to choose the right marine conservation project for you.